 The District will continue to work with the USACE to manage Lake Okeechobee levels in an effort to end harmful discharges.
-Given the seasonal dry forecast condition for south Florida and the signal from LORS 2008 to decrease regulatory releases to the estuaries, the District recommends USACE develops and implements, in cooperation with the District and stakeholders, a plan to gradually reduce discharges to the estuaries to a non-harmful discharge level.
+Given the seasonal dry forecast condition for south Florida and the signal from LORS 2008 to decrease regulatory releases to the estuaries, the District recommends USACE continues to gradually reduce discharges to the estuaries to a non-harmful discharge level.
 The USACE typically implements the releases to the estuaries over a 7-day period starting on Saturday and ending on Friday.